Madonahs/Database-Migration/README.md

 <p vertical-align="top"><h1>&nbsp;Database Migration</h1>
 </p>

 This repository holds the Database Migration: from SQLiteOpenHelper to Room persistent Library.
-It will have examples in Java and Kotlin
+It will have examples in Java and Kotlin.

+## Currently adding files.

 <h2>Projects&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</h2>